rajathsalegame/rajathsalegame/README.md

 👯 I’m looking to collaborate on interesting projects that sit on the intersection of physical/life sciences and technology.

 💬 Excited about physics, computational chemistry, drug discovery, machine learning, quantitative finance, and neuroscience.
-But perhaps most broadly, I'm excited about reinventing the future of humanity through science and technology!
+But perhaps most broadly, I'm excited about reimagining the future of humanity through science and technology!

 📫 How to reach me: email me at rajathsalegame@college.harvard.edu or DM me on [Twitter](https://twitter.com/RSalegame)!